The Evidence for Antidepressants Causing Mass Shootings

-Extensive bribery, deliberate falsification of clinical trail data, the highest leaders within the government being quarterbacks for these drugs and the FDA doing everything it could to conceal adverse events has been proven to have occurred for the SSRIs and will be discussed in part 2 of this series.
-This is important to review because the historical record of the FDA’s malfeasance with the SSRIs mirrors what happened with the pandemic and provides a valuable guide for predicting how the pandemic will be handled in the future.
+Extensive bribery, deliberate falsification of clinical trail data, the highest leaders within the government being quarterbacks for these drugs and the FDA doing everything it could to conceal adverse events has been proven to have occurred for the SSRIs and is discussed in part 2 of this series:

 Lastly, this is an immensely challenging subject and I appreciate you for being able to maintain a level head while reading it.
 Thank you for the time and focus you have given to this topic and sharing it with others who can benefit from it.
 Lastly, I know this is already been stated, but do not attempt to stop taking an SSRI without the assistance of a physician who understands how to taper them.
 Very bad things can happen if you do not follow that advice.

 Since the time this article was published, leaders in the conservative media have began to discuss the subject of the connection between SSRIs and Mass Shooting.
 This is very encouraging and it is my hope we may at last be starting to move towards addressing this issue.